 Become a Qualified CT Arrest and Control L.O.C.K.U.P.® Instructor!!!
 CT Department of Corrections Hosting CT Arrest…

-L.E.A.D.S. + T – Law Enforcement Active De-escalation Strategies Plus Tactical Options
+L.E.A.D.S.
+Law Enforcement Active De-escalation Strategies SOLD OUT!

-This is what the attending students had to say:
+This is what the students had to say:

 Was this program relevant to your work assignment?